AWS Client VPN shows a TLS handshake error. I want to check the expired endpoint certificates and then replace them.

 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-Use the AWS Certificate Manager (ACM) console to view your current certificates, and note the IDs of all expired certificates that the Client VPN endpoint uses.
+Open the AWS Certificate Manager (ACM) console.
+Review the current certificates and note the IDs of all expired certificates that the Client VPN endpoint uses.

 Recreate the new certificates

-If you have access to your preexisting public key infrastructure (PKI) environment, then renew your existing certificate.
+If you have access to your current public key infrastructure (PKI) environment, then renew your existing server certificate for Client VPN.
 Your PKI environment must include your certificate authority, server certificates, and client certificates.

-If you don't have access to your preexisting PKI environment, then recreate the certificates.
-When you recreate certificates, you create a new certificate authority.
+If you don't have access to your pre-existing PKI environment, then recreate the certificates to create a new certificate authority.
 File types that end in .crt contain the certificate body, key files contain the certificate private key, and ca.crt files contain the certificate chain.

-To recreate the certificates, see Enable mutual authentication for AWS Client VPN.
-For the final step, run the import-certificate AWS CLI command to reimport the certificates that you recreate:
+To recreate the certificates, see Activate mutual authentication for AWS Client VPN.
+Then, run the following import-certificate AWS CLI command to reimport the certificates that you recreate:

 aws acm import-certificate \